Gourieff/sd-webui-reactor-force/README.md

 > Using this software you are agree with [disclaimer](#disclaimer)

-1. Under "ReActor" drop-down menu, import an image containing a face;
+1. Under "ReActor Force" drop-down menu, import an image containing a face;
 2. Turn on the "Enable" checkbox;
 3. That's it, now the generated result will have the face you selected.